-During the Track Record Period and up to the Latest Practicable Date, we had complied with the applicable laws and regulations in Hong Kong and the PRC in all material respects.
+During the Track Record Period and up to the Latest Practicable Date, we had complied with the applicable laws and regulations in Hong Kong in all material respects, save for the non-compliance incidents numbered 1 to 2 below.
+As advised by our PRC legal advisers, Jun He Law Offices, during the Track Record Period and up to the Latest Practicable Date, we had complied with the applicable laws and regulations in the PRC in all material respects, save for the non-compliance incidents numbered 3 to 4 below.